The simplest garden checklist for beginners - Minimalist Gardener

 In-ground?
 Mix in compost or organic matter (like manure) to avoid compacted, dry soil.
 Mulch after planting.

-4. Get just 2-3 tools
+4. Get just 2-3 Garden Hand Tools to get Started

 That’s all you need: